 Disciplinary records maintained by the Office of Student Conduct and Community Standards are subject to the Family Educational Rights and Privacy Act of 1974 (FERPA, also called the “Buckley Amendment”).

 Students (current and former)

-Students must complete the Disciplinary Clearance Form in addition to any specific documents required by an employer or institution.
+Students may also request an official certification of their disciplinary record.
+The requestor must complete the Disciplinary Clearance Form in addition to any specific documents required by an employer or institution.
 The completed form(s) may be submitted to the office in person (by appointment, with proper ID), by mail, email (using a Columbia University LionMail or alumni email account), or by fax.

 Investigators and Potential Employers